Get free deal with every meal

-Spread across three floors, Tourist has a travel themed décor with a lot of effort put in the detailing.
+Spread across three floors, Tourist has a travel-themed décor with a lot of effort put in the detailing.
 There is a library section on one of the floors with travel books, thrillers, autobiographies and journals curated from all over the world.
 The distraction for readers caused by the music can be pardoned considering the effort that has been put.
 An entire wall is made using suitcases, which is designed to look like a huge stack of luggage.
 Another section has bunk beds where diners can climb up and relax.
-The kosha mangsho is almost as nice as the one you get in a traditional Bengali household.
-The lamb or mutton is tender with the right amount of ‘gorum moshla.’
+The 'Kosha Mangsho' is almost as nice as the one you get in a traditional Bengali household.
+The place gets crowded on weekends; to avoid waiting, prior reservation is recommended.

 Went to tourist to impress my friend who was visiting from mumbai to show it how beautiful night scene of Delhi is as presumed by many.The moment we set out foot in the place we were greeted with very vibrant enery,it was something you can feel it in the air.Live band was performing singing sufi songs which was cherry on ice.We did not ate much except trying there drinks.Loved the place for its energy and athmosphere.
 Best part no tipping culture.

 This place is perfect to hang out alone or even with friends.
 The interiors are mesmerizing.
 The bar area has bar high stools and cabana rustic seating.
 Railway boogie style seating are simply marvelous.
 We enjoyed the reasonable priced beer with afghani murg fish tikka nd mutton seekh kabab.
 The appetizers chicken steak amazing.